torchDDM/DDM/README.md

 Dataset
 ===============
 * In our experiment, we used 4D cardiac MR scans provided by the Automated Cardiac Diagnosis Challenge (ACDC).
-* You can download the data at this [link](https://acdc.creatis.insa-lyon.fr/description/databases.html).
+* You can download the data at [ACDC](https://acdc.creatis.insa-lyon.fr/description/databases.html).

 Training
 ===============